liegeandlief/whitelodge/README.md

     </head>
     <body>
       {/*
-        Parameter 1: the name of the object in which all stores are stored.
-If stores are stored in the window object then this parameter is not needed as it defaults to 'window'.
+        Parameter 1: the name of the object in which all stores are kept.
+If stores are kept in the window object then this parameter is not needed as it defaults to 'window'.
-        Parameter 2: the object in which all stores are stored.
-If stores are stored in the window object then this parameter is not needed as it defaults to window.
+        Parameter 2: the object in which all stores are kept.
+If stores are kept in the window object then this parameter is not needed as it defaults to window.
       */}
       ${renderInitialStatesOfStores('global', global)}
       <div id="app">${renderToString(<TopLevelAppComponent />)}</div>